Welcome to today's edition of the Rush 24-7 podcast.

 She's calling from London, and I don't want to just give her 30 seconds.

-Uh just notice that she's from London.
+Just noticed that she's from London.

-Uh, so ask her if she's gonna well, I tell you what, I'll get to her first thing in the monologue segment of the next hour.
+I tell you what, I'll get to her first thing in the monologue segment of the next hour.

 She wants to talk about Clinton in regard to all this and why he isn't saying anything.

-And of course, not just Bill, but you know, where's Hillary?
+And, of course, not just Bill, but, you know, where's Hillary?

-I mean, Hillary Schumer ought to be out there holding a little toy train over his head, like he holds guns over his head, to protest the NRA.
+I mean, Hillary Schumer ought to be out there holding a little toy train over his head, like he holds guns over his head to protest the NRA.